seqan/seqan3/doc/tutorial/ranges/views/minimiser/index.md

 A common way to work with sequences is to obtain their k-mers, but even with a large size of k, the number of k-mers is non-trivial, therefore storing k-mers is costly.
 At the same time, due to the overlap of consecutive k-mers, the information they contain is highly redundant.
-That is why, minimiser come in handy.
-Minimisers are k-mers, which are minimal in a window of a specified size.
+That is why minimisers come in handy.
+Minimisers are k-mers, which are a minimal value in a window of a specified size.
 Minimal could for example mean lexicographically smallest.
-By storing only these minimal k-mers the storage cost is significantly reduced while maintaining a similar percentage of information.
+By storing only these minimal k-mers the storage cost is significantly reduced while maintaining a similar amount of information.

 # Minimiser Workflow